basilisp-lang/basilisp/docs/concepts.rst

    The best approximation is :external:py:class:`abc.ABC`, although this type is merely advisory and many libraries and applications eschew its use.

    For the cases where a host type is not defined as an ``abc.ABC`` instance, users can override the compiler check by setting the ``^:abstract`` meta key on the interface type symbol passed to the ``deftype`` form.
+   This is called "artificial abstractness" and it takes precedence over true abstract base classes via ``abc.ABC``.
    For example, take :external:py:class:`argparse.Action` which is required to be implemented for customizing :external:py:mod:`argparse` actions, but which is not defined as an ``abc.ABC``:

    .. code-block::